laurengarcia/url-metadata/README.md

 - h1-h6 tags
 - img tags
 - the full response body as a string of html (optional)

+### Performance Tuning & Token-Efficiency
+- Use `fields` option to request only what you need
+- Shrinks the response size *and* skips the extra extraction work
+- Use `omitEmpty: true` option to drop empty fields
+- Customize for your specific use-case

 ### **🔒 Security** - Protects against:
 - Infinite redirect loops: `maxRedirects` option defaults to 10.